-- K. No responsive bid received: If no responsive bid is received from a responsible bidder after advertising as required by these Purchasing Procedures, the Executive Director or the Board may proceed to hire or have the servicesServices performed or purchasePurchase the equipment or suppliesSupplies without further complying with provisions of these Purchasing Procedures. - L. Rejection of bids: The Board, or the Executive Director for procurements within the Executive Director contracting authorityContracting Authority, may reject any and all-bids, and re-advertise for bids.
+- K. No responsive bid received: If no responsive bid is received from a responsible bidder after advertising as required by these Purchasing Procedures, the Executive Director or the Board may proceed to hire or have the services performed or purchase Purchase the equipment or supplies Supplies without further complying with provisions of these Purchasing Procedures. - L. Rejection of bids: The Board, or the Executive Director for procurements within the Executive Director contracting authority Contracting Authority, may reject any and all-bids, and re-advertise for bids.

-SECTION 6 - FORMAL COMPETITIVE PROCUREMENT PROCEDURES (REQUEST FOR PROPOSAL (PROPOSALS ("RFP)") AND REQUEST FOR QUALIFICATION (QUALIFICATIONS ("RFQ)") FOR PROFESSIONAL PROFESSIONAL SERVICES:
+SECTION 6 - FORMAL COMPETITIVE PROCUREMENT PROCEDURES (REQUEST FOR PROPOSAL (PROPOSALS ("RFP)") AND REQUEST FOR QUALIFICATION (QUALIFICATIONS ("RFQ)") FOR PROFESSOINAL PROFESSIONAL SERVICES:

-ContractContracts for professional servicesProfessional Services subject to formal competitive solicitationFormal Competitive Solicitation pursuant to Section 4-(B-) shall be selected through a RFP or RFQ:
+ContractContracts for professional servicesProfessional Services subject to formal competitive solicitation Formal Competitive Solicitation pursuant to Section 4-(B-) shall be selected through a RFP or RFQ:

-- A. Advertising or solicitation: In order to To ensure sufficient competition considering the complexity, value, and timeline as well as other relevant factors of the contract to be awarded, the Executive Director shall solicit responses to RFP'sRFPs or RFQ'sRFQs by any one of the following methods: - soliciting responses from selected contractorsContractors known in the relevant industry or profession to provide the required professional servicesProfessional Services; - 2. advertising in publications or media likely to reach or to be read by relevant contractorsContractors; or - 3. soliciting responses from contractorsContractors that have provided the same or similar professional servicesProfessional Services to the Port, the City of Oakland or another public or governmental agency. - B. Evaluation and selection: The selection and award of contracts for professional servicesProfessional Services shall be based on demonstrated competence and qualifications for the types of servicesServices to be performed, at fair and reasonable prices to the Port, but shall also take into account compliance with applicable Port purchasing policies, including but not limited to living wage and non-discrimination and small local business utilization policies as well as applicable state, federal, or other regulatory agency requirements.
-The Executive Director may evaluate said competence, qualifications, and compliance based on criteria or factors set forth in the RFP or RFQ as he or she deems reasonable. - C. Administrative procedures: The Executive Director shall adopt administrative procedures setting forth the procedures for issuance of RFP'sRFPs and RFQ'sRFQs and the award of professional servicesProfessional Services contracts.
+- Α. Advertising or solicitation: In order to To ensure sufficient competition considering the complexity, value, and timeline as well as other relevant factors of the contract to be awarded, the Executive Director shall solicit responses to RFP'sRFPs or RFQ'sRFQs by any one of the following methods: - 1. soliciting responses from selected contractors Contractors known in the relevant industry or profession to provide the required professional servicesProfessional Services; - 2. advertising in publications or media likely to reach or to be read by relevant contractorsContractors; or - 3. soliciting responses from contractors Contractors that have provided the same or similar professional services Professional Services to the Port, the City of Oakland or another public or governmental agency. - B. Evaluation and selection: The selection and award of contracts for professional services Professional Services shall be based on demonstrated competence and qualifications for the types of servicesServices to be performed, at fair and reasonable prices to the Port, but shall also take into account compliance with applicable Port purchasing policies, including but not limited to living wage and non-discrimination and small local business utilization policies as well as applicable Setate, federal, or other regulatory agency requirements.
+The Executive Director may evaluate said competence, qualifications, and compliance based on criteria or factors set forth in the RFP or RFQ as he or she deems reasonable. - No Responsive Proposal Received: If no responsive proposal is received after advertising as required by these Purchasing Procedures, the Executive Director or the Board may proceed to hire or have the Professional Services performed without further complying with provisions of these Purchasing Procedures.

+Administrative procedures: The Executive Director shall adopt administrative procedures setting forth the procedures for issuance of RFP'sRFPs and RFQ'sRFQs and the award of professional services Professional Services contracts.